Test Id : MDSMF

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Myelodysplastic syndromes (MDS) primarily occur in the older adult population and have a yearly incidence of 30 in 100,000 in persons older than 70 years of age.
+Myelodysplastic syndromes (MDS) primarily occur in the older adult population and have a yearly incidence of 30 in 100,000 in persons older than 70 years.
 These disorders are typically associated with a hypercellular bone marrow and low peripheral blood counts, and with significant morbidity and mortality.
 The eventual clinical outcome for patients with MDS relates to either bone marrow failure or transformation to acute myeloid leukemia.
 MDS can be either primary (de novo) or secondary (due to previous treatment with alkylating or etoposide chemotherapy, with or without radiation).

 Cytogenetic studies can provide confirmatory evidence of clonality in MDS and can be used to provide clinical prognostic or diagnostic information.
 Clonal cytogenetic abnormalities are more frequently observed in cases of secondary MDS (80% of patients) than in primary MDS (40%-60% of patients).
 The common chromosomal abnormalities associated with MDS include: inv(3), -5/5q-, -7/7q-, +8, and 20q-.
 These abnormalities can be observed singly or in concert.